 - Intrusion (meeting their own needs through us)

-The author says most children suffer both wounds as many family tend to have a neglecting parent and an intrusive one.
+The author says most children suffer both wounds as many families tend to have a neglecting parent and an intrusive one.

 Fixing Child Wounds (& Relationships)

 By connecting with our partners deeply we fix our children’s wounds heal.
-It’s because our unconscious mind doesn’t differentiate between present and past.
+It’s because our unconscious mind doesn’t differentiate between the present and the past.

 Hence building a strong connection with our partners both improves our relationships and fixes our old wounds.